xxdavid/tldr/pages/linux/ufw.md

 `ufw deny {{80}}`

-- Deny traffic to port 22 using only udp protocol:
+- Deny traffic to port 22, using only the UDP protocol:

 `ufw deny from {{any}} to {{any}} port {{22}} proto {{udp}}`

 - Remove a particular rule.
-The rule number can be retrieved from the "ufw status numbered" command:
+The rule number can be retrieved from the `ufw status numbered` command:

 `ufw delete {{rule_number}}`